Oriental rug: Field design, medallions and borders

 In most Oriental rugs, the field of the rug is surrounded by stripes, or borders.
 These may number from one up to over ten, but usually there is one wider main border surrounded by minor, or guardian borders.
 The main border is often filled with complex and elaborate rectilinear or curvilinear designs.
 The minor border stripes show simpler designs like meandering vines or reciprocal trefoils.
-The latter are frequently found in Caucasian and some Turkish rugs, and are related to the Chinese “cloud collar” (yun chien) motif.
+The latter are frequently found in Caucasian and some Turkish rugs, and are related to the Chinese “cloud collar” (Yunjian) motif.
 The traditional border arrangement was highly conserved through time, but can also be modified to the effect that the field encroaches on the main border.
 Seen in Kerman rugs and Turkish rugs from the late eighteenth century "mecidi" period, this feature was likely taken over from French Aubusson or Savonnerie weaving designs.
 Additional end borders called elem, or skirts, are seen in Turkmen and some Turkish rugs.
 Their design often differs from the rest of the borders.
 Elem are used to protect the lower borders of tent door rugs ("ensi").
 Chinese and Tibetan rugs sometimes do not have any borders.

 Designing the carpet borders becomes particularly challenging when it comes to the corner articulations.
 The ornaments have to be woven in a way that the pattern continues without interruption around the corners between horizontal and vertical borders.
 This requires advance planning either by a skilled weaver who is able to plan the design from start, or by a designer who composes a cartoon before the weaving begins.
 If the ornaments articulate correctly around the corners, the corners are termed to be “resolved”.
 In village or nomadic rugs, which are usually woven without a detailed advance plan, the corners of the borders are often not resolved.
 The weaver has discontinued the pattern at a certain stage, e.g., when the lower horizontal border is finished, and starts anew with the vertical borders.
 The analysis of the corner resolutions helps distinguishing rural village, or nomadic, from workshop rugs.